AnandChowdhary/writing/presskit-text.md

 ## Shravan

 Oswald Labs, Netherlands and India-based accessibility technology company, builds several products for people with disabilities.
-Their platform Shravan is a bundle of easy-to-use, accessible apps for smartphones.
+Their smartphone platform, Shravan, consists of several apps and tools to make life easier.
+For example, Visib11y